agoralabs/appmesh-demo-aws/README.md

 ### Step 7 : Create a Persistent Volume

+After the EBS CSI Addon installed and the EBS Volume created, we can now create the Persistent Volume :

 - cd to **07-k8smanifest-pvolume** folder.
 - Update the manifest in *files/7-ebs-csi-driver-pv.yaml* with the correct volume ID